By Paul Richards, Head Of Training & Assessment, The Cyber Scheme

 The practitioner course at the Cyber Scheme adds value to your graduate training program or to enhance the self-study of anyone aiming for practitioner level.

-What makes us different is that we are not for profit and our aim is to offer the best in cyber security training.
+What makes us different is that our aim is to offer the best in cyber security training.
 That’s why we do it.
 We want to rase the bar and add value to the cyber security industry.
 Having enough skilled people in the sector really matters to the Cyber Scheme.
-With bespoke training labs, face-to-face training and mentoring we can simulate a smorgasbord of scenerios and situations to make the training engaging and exciting.
+With bespoke training labs, face-to-face training and mentoring we can simulate a smorgasbord of scenarios and situations to make the training engaging and exciting.
 We use our wealth of knowledge, with qualified teachers, qualified penetration testers and our proven track record in cyber security training.

 A website won’t see when a candidate is struggling, and won’t be able to explain difficult concepts in ways which help a candidate grasp them.
 A video doesn’t know if the candidate is watching and paying attention.
 A website doesn’t go that extra mile to ensure understanding and depth of knowledge.